alicewriteswrongs/gpg_workshop/gpg.markdown

 ##Encrypting files!

-Ok, so all that is out of the way.
+OK, so all that is out of the way.
 How do we encrypt a file?
 Well, if you're using an email client like Thunderbird it should basically handle that for you.